Classic autism

 Other symptoms

 Autistic individuals may have symptoms that are independent of the diagnosis.[21]
 An estimated 0.5% to 10% of individuals with classic autism show unusual abilities, ranging from splinter skills such as the memorization of trivia to the extraordinarily rare talents of prodigious autistic savants.[33]
-Sensory abnormalities are found in over 90% of autistic people, and are considered core features by some,[21] although there was no good evidence that sensory symptoms differentiate autism from other developmental disorders.[34]
+Sensory abnormalities are found in over 90% of autistic people, and are considered core features by some,[21] although there is no good evidence that sensory symptoms differentiate autism from other developmental disorders.[34]
 An estimated 60–80% of autistic people have motor signs that include poor muscle tone, poor motor planning, and toe walking.[21]

 Causes